 According to the U.S. National Library of Medicine, gastric bypass surgery can take from two to four hours.
 A surgeon will make small incisions into the abdomen where scope and instruments are inserted.
 A camera is connected to a video monitor in the operating room allowing the weight loss surgeon to view inside the belly while they perform the surgery.
 A laparoscopy means less pain, shorter hospital stay and most importantly, a quicker recovery for patients.

 Diet and Life After Gastric Bypass

-In terms of a post-op diet, patients generally go through several stages including liquids, soft foods and then solids.
-During the clear liquid stage, which usually occurs for one to two days after surgery, patients can have sugar free juice, water, broth, flat diet soda and diet gelatin, just two to three ounces at a time.
+Regarding a post-op diet, patients go through several stages including liquids, soft foods and then solids.
+During the bright liquid stage, which usually occurs for one to two days after surgery, patients can have sugar free juice, water, broth, flat diet soda and diet gelatin, just two to three ounces at a time.
 If they have no issues, they move onto high-protein liquids such as Ensure for one to two weeks.
 After that, the soft/pureed foot diet is introduced with foods such as low-fat cheese, blended tuna, scrambled eggs or cottage cheese.
-About two months after bypass surgery, a regular diet is enjoyed.
+About two months after bypass surgery, a regular menu is enjoyed.
 Patients must have several small meals a day and eat ½ cup of food at a time to prevent dumping syndrome symptoms from occurring.